slatedocs/slate/source/includes/v4/_tickets.md

 ### Response

-The json response contains a list of contents for a set of tickets as an array and a meta block.
+The JSON response contains a list of contents for a set of tickets as an array and a meta block.

 - content, contains key/value pairs of a specific attribute per set of tickets